JuliaGPU/AMDGPUnative.jl/docs/src/quickstart.md

 ]add HSARuntime, AMDGPUnative
 ```

-If everything ran successfully, you can try loading the package and running the unit tests:
+If everything ran successfully, you can try loading the `AMDGPUnative` package and running the unit tests:

 ```julia
 using AMDGPUnative